fireflyelectronix/firefly_doorbell_sensor/README.md

-# WiFi Doorbell Sensor
+# WiFi Doorbell
-This is based on the WiFi Doorbell Sensor
+This is the source code for the WiFi Doorbell from Firefly Electronix

 ### Steps required to setup Arduino IDE